Gandave/Expanded-Productivity-Research/README.md

 For example, *heavy oil* is the first result of *advanced oil processing*, *coal liquefaction* and *simple coal liquefaction*.
 The first level is unlocked right after *advanced oil processing* and requires automation, logistic and chemical science (default configuration).
 The next levels add production science, space science and finally agricultural science.

+With version 1.1 I added settings to also consider some or all non-intermediate recipes.
+They work just like the intermediate recipe, except that some are grouped together, like all assembling machines being affected by one single tech, rather than one for each machine.
+This is done according to personal preference and how useful I consider the items.
+For example, you usually craft each armor type only once, so I see little reason to have productivity on these recipes.
+But if you do, one tech for light armor productivity, one for heavy armor, and so on, seems excessive to me.

 # How to configure
 There are two sets of settings, one for "regular" intermediates and one for science pack recipes.
 Both work analogous and can be set to the same values for a uniform progression.